 People with thyroid cancer may have to undergo surgery to remove the thyroid, post which they are often treated with thyroid hormone therapy.
 Radioactive iodine treatment is also often used after thyroid removal to destroy any remaining thyroid tissue that wasn’t removed during surgery.
 Other treatments for thyroid cancer include radiation therapy, chemotherapy, targeted drug therapy and supportive (palliative) care.
 Irrespective of the treatments used by the patients, good nutrition (through natural foods/supplements) is important to help them build up strength and manage the effects of the cancer and the treatment.

 Association of different Foods and Lifestyle Factors with Thyroid Cancer Risk

-When it comes to any cancer including thyroid cancer, following a personalized diet including the right foods and supplements and a healthy lifestyle becomes crucial.
+When it comes to care, treatment or prevention of any cancer including thyroid cancer, following a personalized diet/nutrition including natural foods and nutritional dietary supplements and a healthy lifestyle becomes crucial.
 Below are some examples of studies which evaluated the association of different foods and lifestyle factors with the risk of thyroid cancer.

 Relatively Low and Extremely High Intake of Dietary Iodine may Increase the Risk of Thyroid Cancer

 Researchers from the Soonchunhyang University College of Medicine and Sungkyunkwan University School of Medicine in Korea analyzed the Urinary Iodine concentration (UIC) data from 1170 patients with thyroid nodules and found that a relatively low iodine intake corresponding to UIC <300 μg/L and extremely excessive iodine intake corresponding to UIC ≥ 2500 μg/L may increase the risk of thyroid cancer in an iodine-replete area in Korea.
 (Hye Jeong Kim et al, Eur J Nutr., 2017)